oblivioncth/libsquish/trunk/README.txt

 BUILDING AND INSTALLING THE LIBRARY
 -----------------------------------

-The preferred way to install the library on Unix/Mac (and Windows) is via cmake: cmake . && make && sudo make install
+The preferred way to install the library on Unix and Mac is via cmake: cmake . && make && sudo make install

+On Windows use the CMake GUI to build the library.

 REPORTING BUGS OR FEATURE REQUESTS
 ----------------------------------